National Water Carrier of Israel: Planning and construction

-While early plans were made before the establishment of the state of Israel, detailed planning began after Israeli independence in 1948.
+While preliminary plans were made before the establishment of the State of Israel, detailed planning began after Israeli independence in 1948.
 The construction of the project, originally known as the Jordan Valley Unified Water Plan, started in 1953, during the planning phase, long before the detailed final plan was completed in 1956.
 The project was designed by Tahal and constructed by Mekorot.
-It was started during the tenure of Prime Minister David Ben-Gurion, and was completed in June 1964 under Prime Minister Levi Eshkol, at a cost of about 420 million Israeli lira (at 1964 values).
+It was inaugurated during the tenure of Prime Minister David Ben-Gurion and completed in June 1964 under Prime Minister Levi Eshkol, at a cost of about 420 million Israeli lira (at 1964 values).